bmatern/epitope-demo/README.md

 * "Slides" contains power point presentation, with an introduction to the epitope concepts.
 * "CaseStudies" contains the input and output files for PIRCHE and HLA-EMMA analysis
+ * You may still interpret the output files if the software is not avaialable at this moment.

 # Case-study
 (provided by Kirsten Geneugelijk)